Metatab/metatab/README.rst

 The minimum terms to enter values for are:

 - Title
-- Name
+- Name, or Dataset, Version and Origin
 - Datafile

-For this example, the ``Name`` term should be set to the name of the directory, 'example-package'
+For this example, the ``Name`` term could be set to the name of the directory, 'example-package.'
+However, it is more rigorous to set the name component terms, ``DatasetName`` and zero or more of ``Origin``, ``Version``, ``Time`` or ``Space``.
+These terms will be combined to make the name, and the name will include important components to distinguish different package versions and similar datasets from different sources.
+The ``Name`` term is used to generate files names when making ZIP, Excel and S3 packages.
+For this tutorial use these values:

+- DatasetName: 'example-data-package'
+- Origin ( in the Contacts Section): 'example.com'
+- Version ( Automatically set ) : '1'
+- Space: 'US'
+- Time: '2017'

+ These values will generate the name 'example.com-example_data_package-2017-us-1'

 For the ``Datafile`` term, you can add entries directly, but it is easier to use the metapack program to add them.
 The ``metapack -a`` program will inspect the file for you, finding internal files in ZIP files and creating the correct URLs for Excel files.